rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 - Device Connect prompt:

-    The test will Request User to connect Source device to Composite In port:
+    The test will Request the User to connect the Source device to the Composite In port:

   - Question: "Connect the compositeIn source device to Port port_type and press Y: "
-  - Press **Y** if user connected the device and acknowledge it. (this will mark the step as PASS).
+  - Press **Y** if the user connected the device and acknowledged it. (this will mark the step as PASS).

 - Device connect Confirmation:

-  - Test will check if the event has reached the device.
+  - The test will check if the event has reached the device.
-  - If event detected will mark the step as PASS
+  - If the event is detected will mark the step as PASS
-  - If event not detected will mark the step as FAIL
+  - If the event is not detected will mark the step as FAIL

 - Device Disconnect prompt:

-    The test will Request User to disconnect Source device to Composite In port:
+    The test will Request the User to disconnect the Source device to the Composite In port:

   - Question: "Disconnect the compositeIn source device to Port port_type and press Y: "
-  - Press **Y** if user connected the device and acknowledge it. (this will mark the step as PASS).
+  - Press **Y** if the user connected the device and acknowledged it. (this will mark the step as PASS).

 - Device disconnect Confirmation:

-  - Test will check if the event has reached the device.
+  - The test will check if the event has reached the device.
-  - If event detected will mark the step as PASS
+  - If the event detected will mark the step as PASS
-  - If event not detected will mark the step as FAIL
+  - If the event not detected will mark the step as FAIL

 - Repeat for All Ports: